mgabrielo/Zavod-IT-NewsApp/README.md

 - Next run this command in your backend terminal: " npm run migrate:auth " to start auth database migration

-- Next run this command in your backend terminal: " npm run migrate:news " to start news database migration

-- Next run this command in your backend terminal: " npm run migrate:user_interactions " to start user interactions database migration
+- Next run this command in your backend terminal: " npm run migrate:books " to start books database migration

-- Next run this command in your backend terminal: " npm run seed:auth" to populate auth database
+- Next run this command in your backend terminal: " npm run seed:auth" to populate user table

-- Next run this command in your backend terminal: " npm run seed:news" to populate news database
+- Next run this command in your backend terminal: " npm run seed:books" to populate books table

 - Finally, Run the command: " npm run start " to start the backend node server on http://localhost:3000